 This AIF has been prepared in accordance with the requirements of the securities laws in effect in Canada, which differ from the requirements of the U.S. Securities and Exchange Commission (the "SEC").
-The mineral reserve and mineral resource estimates contained in this AIF have been prepared in accordance with the Canadian securities administrators' (the "CSA") National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+The mineral reserve and mineral resource estimates contained in this AIF have been prepared in accordance with the Canadian Securities Administrators' (the "CSA") National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
 The terms "mineral resources", "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" used in this AIF are in reference to the mining terms defined in the Canadian Institute of Mining, Metallurgy and Petroleum Standards (the "CIM Definition Standards"), which definitions have been adopted by NI 43-101.

-Effective February 25, 2019, the United States Securities and Exchange Commission's (the "SEC") disclosure requirements and policies for mining properties (the "SEC Modernization Rules") were amended to more closely align with current industry and global regulatory practices and standards, including NI 43-101.
+The SEC has amended the disclosure requirements and policies for mining properties (the "SEC Modernization Rules") to more closely align with current industry and global regulatory practices and standards, including NI 43-101.
+The SEC Modernization Rules became effective February 25, 2019, with compliance required for the first fiscal year beginning on or after January 1, 2021, and have replaced the historical property disclosure requirements for mining registrants that were included in SEC Industry Guide 7.
 As a result of the adoption of the SEC Modernization Rules, the SEC now recognizes estimates of "measured mineral resources," "indicated mineral resources" and "inferred mineral resources".
-While the SEC Modernization Rules are purported to be "substantially similar" to the CIM Definition Standards, readers are cautioned that there are differences between the SEC Modernization Rules and the CIM Definitions Standards.
-Accordingly, there is no assurance any mineral resources that the Company may report as "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under NI 43-101 would be the same had the Company prepared the resource estimates under the standards adopted under the SEC Modernization Rules.
+In addition, the SEC has amended its definitions of "proven mineral reserves" and "probable mineral reserves" to be substantially similar to the corresponding definitions under the CIM Definition Standards, While the SEC Modernization Rules are "substantially similar" to the CIM Definition Standards, readers are cautioned that there are differences between the SEC Modernization Rules and the CIM Definitions Standards.
+Accordingly, there is no assurance any mineral reserves or mineral resources that the Company may report as "proven mineral reserves", "probable mineral reserves", "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under NI 43-101 would be the same had the Company prepared the reserve and resource estimates under the standards adopted under the SEC Modernization Rules.

-Investors should not assume that any part or all of "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" will ever be converted into a higher category of mineral resources or into mineral reserves.
-These terms have a great amount of uncertainty as to their economic and legal feasibility.
-Accordingly, investors are cautioned not to assume that any "measured mineral resources", "indicated mineral resources", or "inferred mineral resources" that the Company reports in this AIF are or will be economically or legally mineable.
+United States investors are also cautioned that while the SEC now recognizes "indicated mineral resources" and "inferred mineral resources", investors should not assume that any part or all of the mineralization in these categories will ever be converted into a higher category of mineral resources or into mineral reserves.
+Mineralization described using these terms has a greater amount of uncertainty as to their existence and feasibility than mineralization that has been characterized as reserves.
+Accordingly, investors are cautioned not to assume that any "indicated mineral resources" or "inferred mineral resources" that the Company reports are or will be economically or legally mineable.
+Further, "inferred mineral resources" have a greater amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
+Therefore, United States investors are also cautioned not to assume that all or any part of the "inferred mineral resources" exist.
+In accordance with Canadian securities laws, estimates of "inferred mineral resources" cannot form the basis of feasibility or other economic studies, except in limited circumstances where permitted under NI 43-101.

-Pursuant to CIM Definition Standards, "inferred mineral resources" are that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
-Further, "inferred mineral resources" have a great amount of uncertainty as to their existence and as to their economic and legal feasibility.
-It cannot be assumed that any part or all of an inferred mineral resource will ever be upgraded to a higher category.
-Under Canadian regulations, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, except in limited circumstances.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is or will ever be economically or legally mineable.